eDyablo/study-docker-way/course introduction/README.md

 >Self-contained units of software you can deliver from a server over there to a server over there, from your laptop to EC2 to a bare-metal giant server, and it will run in the same way because it is isolated at the process level and has its own file system.

+Again, there is a lot more behind this simple definition but fundamental idea is ability to use easy deployable self-contained software components running in isolation.

+Before containers we were using virtual machines for the same purpose.
+Let's compare container to virtual machines.

 ![The virtualization and container infrastructure](https://images.idgesg.net/images/article/2017/06/virtualmachines-vs-containers-100727624-orig.jpg)

 Unlike virtual machines, containers use controlled portions of the host operating system’s resources, which means elements aren’t as strictly isolated as they would be on a VM.

 Containers are significantly more lightweight and closer to the metal than virtual machines, but they do incur some performance overhead.
-If your workload requires bare-metal speed, a container will get you close but not all the way there.
+If our workload requires bare-metal speed, a container will get us close but not all the way there.

 ### Containers advantages